 Dr. Doucette has a Masters of Education in Administration from Virginia Commonwealth University as well as a Doctorate of Education in Leadership.
 Her doctoral research was on school-based mental health support of students and tiered systems of support (VTSS).

 Dr. Doucette loves Hugh Mercer.
 She believes there are no students as amazing and no staff as caring and talented.
-She looks forward to an excellent year.

 My name is Keesha M. Keels and I am one of the Assistant Principals at Hugh Mercer.
 I earned my Bachelor of Arts degree in Elementary Education from Claflin College in Orangeburg, South Carolina and my Masters of Arts in Teaching with a focus in Curriculum and Instruction from St. Mary’s College in Leavenworth, Kansas.
 I also earned my Post Masters in Educational Leadership from Virginia Commonwealth University.
 Prior to becoming an administrator, I was a classroom teacher for 18 years with 15 of those years in Fredericksburg City Public Schools.
 In my spare time, I love to travel, bake and spend time with my two children.